 You know there are a few things that you have always wanted to say out, put it on record, but never really did.
-I have always been a wallflower (not that I am sad about it, that is who I am).
-I have tried to blend in groups, and failed.
+I have always been a wallflower.
+I have tried to blend in groups and failed.
 Every single time.
-There has thus, become a list.
-A list of the things I do not admit for the fear of being judged.

-- I don’t like music.
-Rock, pop, sufi, classical, none of it.
-Music for some is a relaxant and for some a hobby.
+- Music?
+Dance?
+Not my cup of tea.
 For me, it is just noise.
 Plain noise.
-Give me dead silence over music any day.
+Never been able to truly appreciate these art forms.
+Give me dead silence over these any day.
 Coming to parties, let’s not even talk about it.
 Nothing makes me more uncomfortable than those trippy lights and loud music.

 - The thing that I hate the most?
 The fact that people build/modify their opinions about a person based on what others have to say about him/her despite already knowing and understanding that person.
 If someone is nice to me why should I believe you when you say that he is not a nice person.
 As long as he is nice to me, everything’s fine.